jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 ## WuLC/KeywordExtraction: Implementation of algorithm in keyword extraction,including TextRank,TF-IDF and the combination of both
 https://github.com/WuLC/KeywordExtraction

-Implementation of serveral algorithms for keyword extraction,including TextRank,TF-IDF,TextRank along with TFTF-IDF.Cutting words and filtering stop words are relied on HanLP
+Implementation of several algorithms for keyword extraction,including TextRank,TF-IDF,TextRank along with TFTF-IDF.Cutting words and filtering stop words are relied on HanLP

 ## hankcs/HanLP: Han Language Processing
 https://github.com/hankcs/HanLP